 Geography at Hillside

 Geography is a subject that is packed with excitement and wonder.
 It helps children gain a better understanding of our world’s people, places and environments, and the interactions between them.
 Geography helps children to understand how and why places are changing, and to better imagine, predict and work towards what the future may hold.
-Underpinning all of this is strong special awareness that deepens our understanding of what places are like, why and how they are connected.
+Underpinning all of this is strong spatial awareness that deepens our understanding of what places are like, why and how they are connected.

 The objectives for Geography in KS1 and KS2 are clearly set out for each year group in the National Curriculum.
+They are as follows:

 Key Stage 1